eldonaldo/go-project-template/README.md

 * _cmd_: Contains the app binaries
 * _core_: The app's core functionality resides here (such as database handling, migrations etc.)
 * _core/db/migrations_: SQL migration files go in here.
 Use `./scripts/migration_create.sh migration_name` to create a new one.
+Migrations in this folder are automatically executed (in order) once upon app start.
 * _scripts_: Automation scripts.
 There is a script to bootstrap a new migration and another to downgrade an already applied migration.
-Migrations in this folder are automatically executed once in order upon app start.
 * _server_: Exposes the app as REST API and handles the HTTP server setup.
 * _user_: A user module showcasing a simple structure using repository and REST handler.